ozwolf-software/mongo-trek/README.md

 The migrations file for mongoTrek is a YAML or JSON file that is either a resource in your classpath or a file on your file system.
 The library will first scan the classpath before the file system.

+The file can define the `schemaVersionCollection` here.
+If the schema version collection is _also_ defined via the `MongoTrek.setSchemaVersionCollection(<string>)` command, the value in the file will be ignored.

 Each migration entry consists of:

 + `version` [ `REQUIRED` ] - A unique version identifier.
 Migrations will be played in schemantic version order, regardless of their order in the migrations file (eg. version `2.0.0` will always be played ahead of `2.0.0.1`)